Urgency urinary incontinence is encompassed by the term overactive bladder.

 In general, women with urgency urinary incontinence have more symptoms than those with stress urinary incontinence because of the leakage is unexpected and may be of large volume.

-Women with urge urinary incontinence have more quality of life issues, depression, sleep disorders, worsened sexual function, and let us work productivity then matched control patients.
+Women with urge urinary incontinence have more quality of life issues, depression, sleep disorders, worsened sexual function, and less work productivity then matched control patients.

 History should include urinary frequency, the presence of nocturia, the degree of urinary leakage, precipitating factors, voiding habits, and accessibility to a bathroom.